 The one thing that absolutely no tourist or traveller talks about – and certainly never takes pictures of – is the heartbreaking level of pollution that exists in the developing world.
-So keen are we to boast to our friends and family of the exponential, life changing experiences we are having in magical, spiritual that we crop out – both consciously and unconsciously – the tragic filth we see around us every day.
+So keen are we to boast to our friends and family of the exponential, life changing experiences we are having that we crop out – both consciously and unconsciously – the tragic filth we see around us every day.

 “Plastic bags inside plastic bags, bubble tea straws the size of copper pipes, it all finds it way into Saigon River”